 Have Your Home Inspected

-This is extremely important, especially if you are in a home that is older, or if your home has had previous damage from any of the listed disasters.
-By taking this step you will be able to find out if there is damage somewhere within your home that you might not have known about as well as, or if your house is up to the regions code standards.
+This is extremely important, especially if you are in a home that is older, or if your home has had previous damage from any of the listed natural disasters.
+By taking this step you will be able to find out if there is damage somewhere within your home that you might not have known about, or if your house is up to the regions code's standards.

 A home inspection can also help if you need to file a claim later with your insurance company, but make sure that the inspector that you hire meets the requirements for your state and local area government.